Why won't my UTI clear up with antibiotics?

 What's next when UTI symptoms remain after antibiotics?

 If your UTI isn't responding to antibiotic treatment, you may need a urine culture to find out which bacteria is causing the infection.
-If another type of bacteria, fungi or virus is responsible for UTI, your doctor may prescribe treatment.
+If another type of bacteria, fungi or virus is responsible for UTI, your Doctor may prescribe treatment.

 Here are some lifestyle changes that would help you reduce the chances of getting a UTI.
 Also, they will help you to reduce the severity of the symptoms that a UTI may cause-